-Primary productivity (PP) estimates used are based on SeaWiFS satellite data analyzed by Environment Institute for Sustainability of the EC Joint Research Centre (www.me.sai.jrc.it).
-These relied on chlorophyll, photosynthetically radiation, and sea surface temperature maps to estimate PP from the model of Behrenfeld and Falkowski (1997).
+Primary productivity (PP) estimates used are based on SeaWiFS satellite data analyzed by Environment the Institute for and Sustainability of the EC Joint Research Centre (www.me.sai.jrc.it).
+These relied on chlorophyll, photosynthetically active radiation, and sea surface temperature maps to estimate PP from the model of Behrenfeld and Falkowski (1997).
 The resulting PP maps are available on a monthly and quarterly basis, but for the present study a one-year production average representing 1999 was used.
-Using the estimate of primary gC·m-2·year-1) production (272.58)Falkowski Behrenfeld and (1997),conversion factor of 9 gww/gC, and a production/biomass ratio of 70 year-1 (Opitz, 1996), phytoplankton biomass was estimated at 35.05 t km-2.
+Using the estimate of primary production (272.58 gC·m-2·year-1) after Falkowski Behrenfeld and (1997),а conversion factor of 9 gww/gC, and a production/biomass ratio of 70 year-1 (Opitz, 1996), phytoplankton biomass was estimated at 35.05 t km-2.